feedain9/project_bigdata_hm/readme.md

 - `analysis.py`: Performs statistical analysis on the temperature data and clustering results to extract meaningful insights.

-- `main.py`: The main script that orchestrates the entire analysis pipeline by calling functions from other modules.

 ### Key Features

 - Data preprocessing and cleaning